Voyage on the Great Titanic: Summary

 Back on deck, Margaret is rapidly put in a lifeboat and whisked away.
 Floating for several hours, the small group is finally rescued when a passing ship picks them up.
 There, everyone, including Margaret, is treated for pneumonia and put to rest.
 Though she expresses hope for Robert's survival, it is later revealed in the book that he, in fact, did go down with the ship.

 Though deeply distraught over Robert's death, Margaret decides to continue living for Robert, and later after arriving safely in America, Margaret is finally reunited with William, who heard of the Titanic's sinking and Margaret's survival, but he wanted to see her for himself before believing it.

 Later while going with William to their new home, Margaret asks William if they could get a cat, and William agrees, adding that they can get two cats.

 In the epilogue, Margaret continued to live with William, but dropped out of college when he was injured during World War I, and even though he did recover, she never went back to college.
 She wrote letters to Mrs. Carstairs (who left before William came to get Margaret), with her writing in return, but they never saw each other again.
 Margaret continued to suffer from survivor guilt, and has never forgiven herself for surviving the sinking of the Titanic.
 She refuses to travel by boat ever since.
-She later marries, and has three children, with her naming one of them "Robert" to honor Robert's memory.
-This shows her undying love for Robert, her first love.
+She later marries, and has three children, with her naming one of them "Robert" to honour Robert's memory.
 She later dies peacefully in her sleep in 1994 at the age of 95 years.